-The Denver Seminary Library is working to increase access to E-books for our students.
-We have two databases that deliver E-books - EBSCO and OverDrive.
+The Denver Seminary Library has two databases that deliver E-Books - EBSCO and OverDrive.
 Some E-books are only deliverable to your desktop, laptop, or tablet; some to E-Readers; and some to both.
-Unfortunately, E-books available for advanced study in theology and religion are few but we are committed to searching out these resources for our students.
+Unfortunately, E-Books available for advanced study in theology and religion are few but we are committed to searching out these resources for our students.
 We hope this guide will clear up some of the confusion and make E-book usage a little easier.

-In order to adequately serve our students, Denver Seminary E-Books are only available to Denver Seminary students with a limited checkout of 1 week.
+In order to adequately serve our students, Denver Seminary E-Books are only available to Denver Seminary students with a limited checkout of one week.

 Our E-books are currently supplied by two vendors, EBSCO & OverDrive.
 Each vendor requires independent accounts and apps for them to function.
 Below is a list of accounts and apps you may need: